certara/pyDarwin/docs/NLME.rst

 -  **Time-Based Models:** If a model contains *any* ``deriv`` statement, it is considered a *time-based model*, and the built-in variable ``t`` (representing time) is automatically available.
--  **State variable modification** Variables on the left side of deriv statements can be modified when the model is stopped
+-  **State variable modification:** Variables on the left side of deriv statements can be modified when the model is stopped
 -  **Multiple deriv statements:** A model will typically have multiple ``deriv`` statements, one for each compartment or state